Click below for printable agenda:

 Attendees of the Bazaar are invited to drop by the booths, meet other ANPA members, and join in some great discussions.
 The Bazaar is a fantastic event for networking; many SIGs have projects they are starting to work on now, just looking for new collaborators!
 A cash bar and table games will be available throughout the event.
 Come to learn, stay to socialize!

-The 2023 ANPA Neuropsychiatry Bazaar is excited to feature the following booths:
+The 2024 ANPA Neuropsychiatry Bazaar is excited to feature the following booths:

 Meet the ANPA Leadership

 This is a good time for the ANPA meeting attendees to converse with the organization’s leadership.
-Dr. Tanev is the current president and will be hosting a “listening session” - a time for the meeting attendees to ask questions regarding the organization, to share ideas, and to catch up with how the organization has done over the past year.
+Dr. Arciniegas is the current president and will be hosting a “listening session” - a time for the meeting attendees to ask questions regarding the organization, to share ideas, and to catch up with how the organization has done over the past year.
 It is an open forum.

 Meet the Editors of the Journal of Neuropsychiatry and Clinical Neurosciences